brandon-nguyen-lam/TFT-Rolling-Sim/README.md

 * Other people's boards and shops.

 # For some general knowledge, the champion pool is as stands: #
+The total number of copies of a unit:
 * 1 Cost: 29
 * 2 Cost: 22
 * 3 Cost: 18